sheodox/alexandrite/README.md

-# sx-lemmy
+# Alexandrite (formerly sx-lemmy)

-This is a (name TBD) alternative web frontend for Lemmy with a focus on app-quality easy browsing.
+Alexandrite is an alternative web UI for Lemmy with a focus on app-quality easy browsing.

+This is still a work in progress, so not all features are supported yet.

 ![screenshot](docs/example.png)